whatphilipcodes/dox/src/content/log/01-markdown-style-guide.md

 ---
 title: Markdown Style Guide
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'A sample of some basic Markdown syntax that can be used when writing Markdown content'
 created: 2025-02-01 00:00
 tags: [cc-one, guide]
 draft: false